 Tobin Van Ostern, Advisor for Strategic Partnerships

 As the Advisor for Strategic Partnerships, Tobin manages external partnerships that help advance the organization’s mission to expand opportunities for young Americans.
-He previously was the Deputy Director of Campus Progress, a project of the Center for American Progress.
+Tobin brings his significant expertise in online and offline young adult organizing, policy solutions, and government relations to Young Invincibles.
+Tobin previously was the Deputy Director of Campus Progress, a project of the Center for American Progress.
 There he focused on overseeing the development of policy recommendations that help young adults and the coordination of the government affairs work that leads to their enactment.
+Tobin also currently serves as the Vice President of YI Advisors.

 He is a graduate of The George Washington University where he received a B.A. in International Affairs and specialized in conflict and security studies.
 He has been interviewed or written about by ABC News, Associated Press, CBS News, CNN, C-SPAN, Fox News, Inside Higher Ed, NPR, PBS, Politico, RealClearPolitics, techPresident, The Hill, The Nation, The Washington Post, TIME Magazine, Univision, and others.
 Tobin also serves as the Vice President of YI Advisors, the Millennial engagement consulting arm of Young Invincibles.

-Raychl is the Director of Foundation Relations for Young Invincibles, where she is responsible for leading and managing the foundation relations efforts to reach fundraising targets.
+Raychl is the Development Director for Young Invincibles, where she is responsible for leading and managing the foundation relations efforts to reach fundraising targets.

 Prior to working at Young Invincibles, Raychl worked for the nonprofit KaBOOM! as the Coordinator of Foundation Relations.
 She was very dedicated to ensuring that all kids get the childhood they deserve through play.
 In this role, Raychl wrote grant proposals, letters of inquiry, cultivated new foundation partnerships, developed and managed program budgets, and worked with individual donors.
 Raychl also has experience working in Community Relations for the Cleveland Cavaliers, Cleveland Browns and National Basketball Association.
 Raychl has a M.S. in Sport Management from California University of Pennsylvania and a B.S. in Sports & Leisure Humanities from The Ohio State University.